n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 ### requestDefaults

+_Object_ | _Required_

-Object.
-Set up the basic information for the API calls the nod makes.
+Set up the basic information for the API calls the node makes.

 This object must include: